anilyavas/anilyavas/README.md

 ### I am Frontend Developer from Turkey.

-### Coding is my passion and i am focused on Web Development and Mobile App Development features.
+### Coding is my passion and i am focused on Web Development and Mobile App Development.

 ### I am currently working on React Native for mobile application development.

-### I am working on Web Development.

 ### I am improving myself day by day.